Venkmine/Proxx/V2_WATCH_FOLDERS.md

 - ❌ No AI readiness detection
 - ❌ No cloud services
 - ❌ No proprietary SDKs
-- ❌ No FSEvents/inotify (polling only for Phase 1)
+- ❌ No FSEvents/inotify (polling only for now)
-- ❌ No concurrent execution
 - ❌ No retry logic
+- ❌ No dynamic worker scaling
+- ❌ No concurrent clips within a job

 ---